ethyde/workflow/CONTRIBUTING.md

   > We simply prefer `eslint`, you don't have to.
 It has more rules supported, the ability to configure the rules, and ability to add custom rules.

-* We use [JavaScript Standard Style](https://standardjs.com/) for JavaScript, [Read more](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details).
-Use the javascript style guide required by the project or your team.
+* We use [JavaScript Standard Style](https://standardjs.com/) for JavaScript, Use the javascript style guide required by the project or your team.

-* We use [Flow type style check rules for ESLint](https://github.com/gajus/eslint-plugin-flowtype) when using [FlowType](https://flow.org/).
+* You can use [Flow type style check rules for ESLint](https://github.com/gajus/eslint-plugin-flowtype) when using [FlowType](https://flow.org/).

   _Why:_